altqc/Mirror/README.md

 The three current events are `PreMotion`, `PostMotion`, and `OnClick`

 ## Features
-The finished Mirror project will include a module base, event base, commands, a few modules, a gui and more.
+The finished Mirror project will include a module base, event base, commands, a few modules, a me.haruhime.gui and more.
 Many features will be able to be changed and customized in me.haruhime.Mirror

 ## Customization